Below are the Notice of Privacy Practice notifications for the following physician groups.

 FOR MICHIGAN RESIDENTS

-As long as you have not been found incompetent and do not have a guardian, you have the right to your mental health records.
-Provider will provide the records to you within 30 days of receipt of your request, or if you request the records during a course of treatment, by the conclusion or other termination of your course of treatment, if earlier.
+As long as you have not been found incompetent and do not have a guardian, you have the right to your mental health records. physician will provide the records to you within 30 days of receipt of your request, or if you request the records during a course of treatment, by the conclusion or other termination of your course of treatment, if earlier.

 FOR MINNESOTA RESIDENTS

-Upon written request of your spouse, parent, child or sibling, if you are evaluated for or diagnosed with mental illness, provider must ask you whether you wish to authorize a specific individual to receive information regarding treatment.
-If authorized, provider shall communicate about your treatment with such individual.
-In addition, a Provider providing mental health treatment may disclose limited information to a family member/other person if: the request is in writing; the person lives with, provides care for, or is directly involved in your treatment and that involvement is verified by and documented in the medical record; before disclosure, you are informed in writing of the request, the person making the request, and the reason for the request; your agreement, objection or inability to consent or object is documented in the patient’s record; and disclosure is necessary for the patient’s treatment.
+Upon written request of your spouse, parent, child or sibling, if you are evaluated for or diagnosed with mental illness, physician must ask you whether you wish to authorize a specific individual to receive information regarding treatment.
+If authorized, physician shall communicate about your treatment with such individual.
+In addition, a physician providing mental health treatment may disclose limited information to a family member/other person if: the request is in writing; the person lives with, provides care for, or is directly involved in your treatment and that involvement is verified by and documented in the medical record; before disclosure, you are informed in writing of the request, the person making the request, and the reason for the request; your agreement, objection or inability to consent or object is documented in the patient’s record; and disclosure is necessary for the patient’s treatment.

 FOR SOUTH DAKOTA RESIDENTS